Skip to main content

 What does it look like when we surrender to divine will?
 Does that mean that we just sit back, take our hands entirely off of the steering wheel, and let everything and anything happen as it will?
 Do we need to sit without moving a muscle?
 Does surrender always mean you let someone walk all over you like a doormat?

 She then shared a simple practice for directing the present moment sensory experience into the higher functions of the brain.
 All that is required is speaking or thinking, "I am happy to be here."
-It is a surprisingly effective way to shift from resistance and suffering to surrender and peace or joy.
+It is a surprisingly effective way to shift from resistance and suffering to surrendering spiritually and experiencing peace and joy.

 Surrender and happiness may not be a difficult sacrifice of all we know and already trust in life including our striving and effort, but simply an invitation to add in a deeper attitude of trust, acceptance, and gratitude to everything that is already here and already functioning in our inner and outer experience.
 You can even be very busy and also be totally surrendered!
 All it takes is "I am happy to be here."